-Parameter Description Save Options Save Changes and Exit Saves changes made and closes the BIOS setup.
-Options available: Yes, No. Discard Changes and Exit Discards changes made and exits the BIOS setup.
+Parameter Description Save Options Save and Exit Saves changes made and closes the BIOS setup.
+Options available: Yes, No. Discard changes and exit Discards changes made and exits the BIOS setup.
 Options available: Yes, No. Save Changes and Reset Restarts the system after saving the changes made.
-Options available: Yes, No. Discard Changes and Reset Restarts the system without saving the changes made.
+Options available: Yes, No. Discard Changes and Reset Restarts the system without saving any changes.
 Options available: Yes, No. Save Changes Saves changes done so far to any of the setup options.
-Options available: Yes, No. Discard Changes Options available: Yes, No. Default Options
+Options available: Yes, No. Discard Changes Discards changes made and closes the BIOS setup.
+Options available: Yes, No. Default Options

 Parameter Description Restore Defaults Loads the default settings for all BIOS setup parameters.
 Setup Defaults are quite demanding in terms of resources consumption.
 If you are using low-speed memory chips or other kinds of low-performance components and you choose to load these settings, the system might not function properly.
-Options available: Yes, No. Save as User Defaults Press [Enter] to save changes as the user defaults without exit BIOS setup.
-Restore User Defaults Press [Enter] to restore the user defaults .
-Boot Override Press [Enter] to configure the device as the boot-up drive.
-Launch EFI Shell from filesystem device Attempts to Launch EFI Shell application (Shell.efi) from one of the available file system devices.
+Options available: Yes, No. Save the User Default Values Saves the changes made as the user default settings.
+Options available: Yes, No. Restore the User Default Values Loads the user default settings for all BIOS setup parameters.
+Options available: Yes, No. Boot Device Priority Press [Enter] to configure the device as the boot-up drive.
+Launch EFI Shell Attempts to Launch EFI Shell application (Shell.efi) from one of the available file system devices.